nmshd/documentation/_docs_integrate/attribute-introduction.md

 #### ThirdPartyRelationshipAttributes

 Note that it is possible to share a RelationshipAttribute with peers who are not involved in the Relationship in which the RelationshipAttribute exists, provided that the `confidentiality` of the RelationshipAttribute is not `"private"`.
-The sharing of a RelationshipAttribute with such a peer leads to the creation of [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) in the wallet of the Identity who has the source RelationshipAttribute.
+The sharing of a RelationshipAttribute with such a peer leads to the creation of associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) in the wallet of the Identity who has the source RelationshipAttribute.
-They contain the `address` of this peer within their `peer` property and the `id` of the source RelationshipAttribute within their `attributeId` property.
+They contain the `address` of this peer within their `peer` property.
 If the source RelationshipAttribute is [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-emitted-attributes), the associated AttributeForwardingDetails will be deleted as well.
 The source RelationshipAttribute is either an [OwnRelationshipAttribute](#ownrelationshipattributes-and-peerrelationshipattributes) or a [PeerRelationshipAttribute](#ownrelationshipattributes-and-peerrelationshipattributes).